CJinny/insight_project_firecaster/README.md

 ___
 ### Results

-I built a mixed-data neural network (VGG16, MLP, LSTM) to forecast wildifre damage risk and trained 5 models with a custom loss function which maximizes f4 beta score (since I want to emphasize recall, or the ability to predict a fire damage as opposed to precision, or give false alarm).
+I built a mixed-data neural network (VGG16, MLP, LSTM) to forecast wildifre damage risk and trained 5 models with a custom loss function which maximizes f4 beta score (since I want to emphasize recall, or the ability to predict a fire damage as opposed to precision, or giving false alarm).
 The following confusion matrix shows the validation (out-of-fold) and test set model performance.

 <img src="https://raw.githubusercontent.com/CJinny/insight_project_firecaster/master/Image_visualization/model_performance_oof_test.png" alt="" width=600>